 CER-regulated pipeline companies must have a process and mechanism in place that will provide adequate funds to pay for pipeline abandonment.
-Companies are also expected to institute governance practices relating to pipeline abandonment, which are one component of the systematic approach required by the OPR.
+Companies shouldare also expected to institute governance practices relating to pipeline abandonment, which are one component of the systematic approach required by the OPR.

-B.1.1.
-Cost Estimates
+B.1.1 Cost Estimates

-Companies are required to file their Abandonment Cost Estimates (ACE) for Commission's approval.
-Any changes to an ACE must also be approved by the Commission.
+Companies are required to file their abandonment cost estimates (ACE) for Commission's approval.
+Companies' filings should Any changes to an ACE must also be approved by the Commission.
 Companies must include Tables A-1 through A-4 from the National Energy Board's letter dated 4 March 2010, along with a description of the methodology and assumptions used to estimate costs.
-A level of detail and technical description should be provided to understand the estimate and its reasonableness.
-The Commission will regularly review ACE (at least every five years) to verify that any material changes to the pipeline system are reflected in the abandonment cost estimate, and that an appropriate level of funds is being set aside.
+Provide aA level of detail and technical description should be provided to understand the estimate and its reasonableness.
+The Commission will regularly review ACE (at least every five years) to verify that any material changes to the pipeline system are reflected in the abandonment cost estimate, and that an appropriate to allowing a person to form a reasonable understanding of the estimates to a reasonable level.
+See for documents that describe cost categories, abandonment assumptions and methodologies that have been used by companies and/or approved by the Commission in the past of funds is being set aside.